Paymentshield/api-docs/source/includes/_document.md

 You can use the Document Service to get a list of the Documents available for a customer's Quote (or QuoteRequest), and to retrieve the individual documents themselves.
 Documents are always PDFs but you can choose to receive them as either a Base64 stream or raw PDF bytes (with an `application/pdf` content-type).

+Use `GET` when requesting lists and documents from the Document Service.

 ## Get Documents List

  > Get a list of Documents by QuoteRequestId